luigifreda/pyslam/CONDA.md

 ## Create a `pyslam` conda environment

-In order to create a custom `pyslam` conda environment, run the following command:
+In order to create a custom `pyslam` conda environment, get in the root of this repository and run the following command:
 ```
 $ . pyenv-conda-create.sh
 ```